scikit-build/scikit-build-core/README.md

 # Editable installs may not respect this exclusion.
 wheel.exclude = []

+# The build tag to use for the wheel.
+If empty, no build tag is used.
+wheel.build-tag = ""

 # If CMake is less than this value, backport a copy of FindPython.
 Set to 0
 # disable this, or the empty string.
 backport.find-python = "3.26.1"